AmonFla/graphql-node-skeleton/README.md

 # API GraphQL

-Template creado para implementar una api GraphQL.
-Para agregar los endpoints se trabaja con la carpeta definitions y controllers.
-Dentro de definitions se deben ir agragando las definiciones y resolvers de cada entidad a manejar.
+Template created for implementing a GraphQL api.

-## Instalación de paquetes
+## Use

+To add the endpoints, work with the definitions and controllers folder.

+Within definitions, the definitions and resolvers of each entity to be handled must be added.

+You can see example code

+## Packae install

 npm install

-## Compilación para desarrollo
+## Build for Development

 npm run build:dev

-## Ejecución para desarrollo
+## Execution for Development

 npm run dev

-## Compilación para producción
+## Build for production

 npm run build

-## Ejecución para producción
+## Execution for production

 npm start